 Some abbreviations are questionable.
 Please refer to my comments in section 2.17.
+See my response.

 General Description (Clause 4)

 There are a number of normative verbs being used in clause 4.
 Please refer to my comments in section 2.9.
 Other than that, the clause is written in declarative language.
+I believe these have all been fixed.

 Frame formats (Clause 9)

 Clause 9 is reserved for describing structure (apart from statements in 9.1).
 Statements that describe the actions of a STA in order to determine a value for a field and any other behavioural specification should not be present in Clause 9.
 The following sentences in 45.16 may contain behavioural description: “The GCR Mode field is set to 10 when the 16 BlockAck frame is sent in response to a GCR BlockAckReq frame, set to 01 when the BlockAck 17 frame is sent in response to a GLK-GCR BlockAckReq, and set to 00 otherwise”.
+I’m referring this to the author of that text to see what he wants to do.

 SAP Interfaces (Clause 6)